petitlapin86/cooking_scraper/README.md

-# CookingScraper
+Welcome to your new Cooking Class gem!
+You can use this gem to find out about local cooking classes in the Upper Valley (Vermont & New Hampshire).

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+You will find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cooking_scraper`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation